The Girl In The Fog: Is the Movie Inspired by a Real Murder Case?

-Is The Girl in the Fog based on a true story?
+The Girl in the Fog is Based on Donato Carrisi’s Book

 No, ‘The Girl in the Fog’ is not based on a true story.
-It is based on the book of the same name written by Donato Carrisi, who has also written and directed the film.
-For the movie, Carrisi took inspiration from the noirs of the 60s and 70s, and the 90s serial killer dramas like ‘The Silence of the Lambs’ and ‘Seven’.
+It is based on the book of the same name written by Donato Carrisi, who also wrote and directed the film.
+For the movie, Carrisi took inspiration from the noirs of the 60s and 70s and the 90s serial killer dramas like ‘The Silence of the Lambs and ‘Seven.’
 The story is set in a small Italian village called Avechot.
-It is an imaginary place that Carrisi created to serve the dark atmosphere of the film.
-He wanted it to feel like “an abandoned tourist resort”, where a gruesome crime would invoke the sense of inescapable claustrophobia for the characters.
+It is an imaginary place that Carrisi created to serve the film’s dark atmosphere.
+He wanted it to feel like “an abandoned tourist resort” where a gruesome crime would invoke a sense of inescapable claustrophobia for the characters.

 While he didn’t base it on a true story, Carrisi was inspired by one to infuse ‘The Girl in the Fog’ with certain elements.
 The fictional disappearance of Anna can be considered the closest to the real case of Yara Gambirasio in Brembate di Sopra.
-While following the story, Carrisi had discovered a pizzeria that didn’t have any business and would have surely died soon enough.
-But then Yara disappeared, the case got national limelight, and it brought the entire town into focus.
-The media frenzy led to a boost in the tourism of the place and the pizzeria was brought back to life.
+While following the story, Carrisi discovered a pizzeria that had no business and would have surely died soon enough.
+But then Yara disappeared, and the case got national limelight, bringing the entire town into focus.
+The media frenzy led to a boost in the place’s tourism and the pizzeria was brought back to life.
 This made the writer-director realize that crime is, much like everything else, a business.

 Who is Yara Gambirasio?
 What happened to her?